Champagne Aspasie: Since 1794 in Brouillet

 Champagne Aspasie is a Récoltant-Manipulant from Brouillet in the Vallée de l'Ardre, a side valley of the Vallée de la Marne.
-Founded in 1794, documented by a charter dated January 13th.
-Today, Paul-Vincent Ariston and Caroline Ariston manage approximately 12 hectares of vineyards in the 5th generation.
+Founded in 1794, documented by a deed dated January 13th.
+Today, Paul-Vincent Ariston and Caroline Ariston manage around 12 hectares of vineyards in the 5th generation.

-The maison cultivates the classic Champagne grape varieties – Chardonnay, Pinot Noir, Meunier – and also grows the rare varieties Arbane, Petit Meslier, Pinot Blanc and Pinot Gris.
-Since 2022, Aspasie holds organic certification (AB) as well as the HVE and VDC (Viticulture Durable en Champagne) seals.
+The maison grows the classic champagne grape varieties, Chardonnay, Pinot Noir, Meunier, and also cultivates the rare varieties Arbane, Petit Meslier, Pinot Blanc and Pinot Gris.
+Since 2022, Aspasie holds organic certification (AB) as well as the HVE and VDC (Viticulture Durable en Champagne) labels.

 History

-The founding of Aspasie is documented by a charter from January 13, 1794 – a rarity in Champagne, where many family estates pass down their origins orally.
-For five generations, the winery has remained in family hands, deeply rooted in Brouillet.
+The founding of Aspasie is documented by a deed from January 13, 1794, a rarity in Champagne, where many family estates pass down their beginnings through oral tradition.
+For five generations, the winery has remained in family hands, firmly rooted in Brouillet.

 In 2019, the conversion to organic viticulture began.
-Three years later, in 2022, the maison received official organic certification as well as HVE (Haute Valeur Environnementale) and VDC awards.
-At the same time, Aspasie reduced bottle weight from 900 to 835 grams and minimized sulfur additions – part of a broader strategy to reduce the carbon footprint.
+Three years later, in 2022, the maison received official organic certification as well as HVE (Haute Valeur Environnementale) and VDC distinctions.
+At the same time, Aspasie reduced bottle weight from 900 to 835 grams and minimized sulfur additions, part of a broader strategy to reduce their carbon footprint.

 Vignoble & Soil

 The 12 hectares are located in Brouillet, a village on the edge of the Vallée de l'Ardre.
-The soils consist of chalk, clay and sand – a mixture that gives the wines pronounced minerality.
-The chalky foundation provides freshness and precision, while the clay components contribute structure and depth.
+The soils consist of chalk, clay and sand, a mixture that gives the wines pronounced minerality.
+The chalky base structure provides freshness and precision, while the clay components contribute structure and depth.

-In addition to the three classic Champagne varieties, Aspasie grows four rare grape varieties: Arbane, Petit Meslier, Pinot Blanc and Pinot Gris.
-These historic cépages, which have nearly disappeared from Champagne, find their stage in the cuvée Cépages d'Antan.
+Besides the three classic champagne varieties, Aspasie cultivates four rare grape varieties: Arbane, Petit Meslier, Pinot Blanc and Pinot Gris.
+These historic Cépages, which have nearly disappeared from Champagne, find their stage in the Cuvée Cépages d'Antan.

 Viticulture & Sustainability

 Since 2019, Aspasie has worked according to organic principles.
-The 2022 certification was the formal step; the philosophy – protecting biodiversity, minimal intervention, respect for terroir – has shaped vineyard work for much longer.
+The 2022 certification was the formal step: the philosophy of protecting biodiversity, minimal intervention, respect for the Terroir has shaped their vineyard work for longer.
 Chemical-synthetic plant protection products are forbidden, as are herbicides.

 At the same time, the maison uses lighter bottles (835 instead of 900 grams) and reduces sulfur to a minimum.
-The HVE and VDC certifications document the holistic approach: sustainable management, promoting biodiversity, CO₂ reduction throughout the entire production chain.
+The HVE and VDC certifications document their holistic approach: sustainable management, promotion of biodiversity, CO₂ reduction throughout the entire production chain.

 Vinification

-A trademark of the house is long aging on lees: The Blanc de Blancs ages 60 months, the Brut de Fût 48 months.
-The dosage ranges from 6 to 8 g/l – restrained, so that terroir and maturity shine through.
-Sulfur is dosed minimally, filtration limited to what's necessary.
+A trademark of the house is the long aging on lees: The Blanc de Blancs ages for 60 months, the Brut de Fût for 48 months.
+The Dosage ranges from 6 to 8 g/l, restrained, so that Terroir and maturity can shine through.
+Sulfur is minimally dosed, filtration limited to what's necessary.

 The Cuvées in Detail